-3.9 Suitably marked decontamination showers and eyewash shall be available on deck in convenient locations.
-The showers and eyewash shall be operable in all ambient conditions.
+2.9 Suitably marked decontamination showers and eyewashes shall be available on deck in convenient locations.
+The showers and eyewashes shall be operable in all ambient conditions expected during ship operation.
+Arrangement of starting shut-off valves in a heated space and drainage of liquid from piping on open deck are considered as adequate measures to ensure this requirement.